Have you ever wondered if rabbits can eat onions?

 Onions and Potential Dangers to Rabbits

-Feeding onions to rabbits can have serious health implications, mainly due to two factors: the presence of thiosulfate and the high content of sulfur compounds.
+Feeding onions to rabbits can have profound health implications, mainly due to thiosulfate and the high content of sulfur compounds.

-Both of these substances found in onions can lead to health issues in rabbits, such as hemolytic anemia, gastrointestinal problems, and liver damage.
+Both substances found in onions can lead to health issues in rabbits, such as hemolytic anemia, gastrointestinal problems, and liver damage.

 1. Thiosulfate Toxicity